 - During high-risk traffic stops or pursuits.

 The K9 Unit also spends many hours on public demonstrations at schools, fairs, and community events.
-Two of the dogs, Mik and Nero, are featured in their own series of comic books.
+Two of our former dogs, Mik and Nero, are featured in their own series of comic books.